Expertise

 Introduction to Front-End Frameworks

 Having had initial exposure to Vue 3, I now have a more intuitive understanding of the differences between it and Vue 2, which I used in competitions I participated in.
 First is the performance improvement, which is undeniable.
-Then there is the Composition API; compared with Vue 2's Options API, the Composition API makes code organization more flexible and modular.
-I can group related logic together by functionality, rather than scattering it across data, methods, computed properties, etc., which is a significant improvement for maintaining and reusing code.
+Then there's the Composition API; compared to Vue 2's Options API, the Composition API makes code organization more flexible and modular.
+I can group related logic together according to functionality, rather than scattering it across data, methods, computed properties, etc., which is a significant improvement for maintaining and reusing code.
 Overall, Vue 3 feels more modern and efficient to me.
-Although I might feel some confusion at the beginning due to the introduction of new concepts and APIs, I believe that once I adapt, the improvements in development efficiency and experience it brings to me and others will be very noticeable.
-I am confident that as I continue learning, Vue 3 will open up a new world of frontend development for me.
+Although I might feel some confusion at the beginning due to the introduction of new concepts and APIs, I believe that once I adapt, the improvement in development efficiency and experience it brings to me and others will be very noticeable.
+I am confident that as I continue learning, Vue 3 will open up a new world of front-end development for me.

 Start doing something serious...